 Queen Makeda – brewed beer and a great hangout spot

-Pic from Queen Makeda facebook.
-Queen Makeda is located close by the Colosseum and the menu offers a vast array of options – from brewed beer and drinks to Danish smørrebrød (open faced rye bread sandwiches), wok and burgers.
+Pic from Queen Makeda’s Facebook.
+Queen Makeda is located close by the Colosseum.
+The menu offers a vast array of options.
+From brewed beer and drinks to Danish smørrebrød (open-faced rye bread sandwiches), wok and burgers.
 If the weather is good Queen Makeda has a nice, sunny garden – a bamboo garden as they call it themselves.

 Via di S. Saba, 11, 00153 Roma, Italien

 Via Della Lungaretta – great street in Trastevere filled with amazing Italian dinner restaurants!

 Via Urbana in Monti – good street for shopping and experiencing Rome’s young and hip neighborhood, Monti.